Gabriel (footballer, born 1983)

-Gabriel de Paulo Limeira, or simply Gabriel, (born 20 August 1983 in Mauá) is a Brazilian footballer who currently plays for Clube de Regatas Brasil.
-Gabriel normally plays as a central defender, but is also apt to play left defender or as a defensive midfielder.
+Gabriel de Paulo Limeira, or simply Gabriel, (born 20 August 1983) is a Brazilian former professional footballer.
+Gabriel normally played as a central defender, but was also apt to play left-back or as a defensive midfielder.

 Club career

 Gabriel previously played for Malmö FF in Allsvenskan and Associação Desportiva São Caetano and Fortaleza Esporte Clube in the Campeonato Brasileiro.

 He played for Turkish club Manisaspor for which he signed in 2009.
 Towards the end of semester, he went back to his country Brazil.

 For 2011 new season, he signed the contract with the club Botafogo and joined Sport Recife on a free transfer on 17 May 2011.

 In 2012 January, Gabriel moved from Sport to Atlético Goianiense.